rahul-sharmaa/rahul-sharmaa.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://taltech.ee/'>Tallinn University of Technology, Estonia Email: rahul.sharma@taltech.ee</a>
+subtitle: <a href='https://taltech.ee/'>Tallinn University of Technology, Estonia</a>.
+Email: rahul.sharma@taltech.ee

 profile:
   align: right
   image: rahul.png
-  address: >

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page